Drutol/AoLibs/AoLibs/docs/navigation.md

 ## Page providers

-The page definitions dictionary takes in pair of `TPageIdentifier` which is simple `enum` in most cases and instance of class that implements `IPageProvider<NavigationFragmentBase>`.
+The page definitions dictionary takes in pair of `TPageIdentifier` which is simple `enum` in most cases and instance of class that implements `IPageProvider<INavigationPage>`.
 There are two implemented as of now:

 * `CachedPageProvider`
     * This provider preserves the state of its page so that when we navigate there it will look the same.